-The Sterile Processing Technician program consists of 86 hours theory, 34 hours of skills lab and 200 hours of clinical externship.
-The curriculum is designed to provide qualified individuals an opportunity to acquire the knowledge, attitudes and skills, which will enable them to become safe and competent Sterile Processing technicians.
+The Sterile Processing Technician program consists of 86 hours of theory, 34 hours of skills lab, and 200 hours of clinical externship.
+The curriculum is designed to provide qualified individuals an opportunity to acquire the knowledge, attitudes, and skills, which will enable them to become safe and competent Sterile Processing technicians.

-The classroom instruction consist of 86 hours of theory and 34 of skills lab, where the students’ knowledge and skills are developed in the following areas: medical terminology, anatomy and physiology, microbiology, infection control and prevention, government regulations and standards, instrument identification, decontamination and cleaning, sterilization, packaging and storage, inventory management, quality assurance, and safety.
-Clinical externship consists of 200 hours of hands-on training where the students learn to decontaminate and sterilize instruments, medical supplies, equipment; sort mismatched sets of instruments, trays, and medical equipment: perform sterilization of endoscopic instruments; examine, test and maintain certain items such as autoclaves; maintain clean work area.
+Students’ knowledge and skills are developed in the following areas: medical terminology, anatomy and physiology, microbiology, infection control and prevention, government regulations and standards, instrument identification, decontamination and cleaning, sterilization, packaging and storage, inventory management, quality assurance, and safety.
+Clinical externship consists of 200 hours of hands-on training where the students learn to decontaminate and sterilize instruments, medical supplies, equipment; sort mismatched sets of instruments, trays, and medical equipment: perform the sterilization of endoscopic instruments; examine, test, and maintain certain items such as autoclaves; maintain clean work area.